 In Uganda there are many cases of disability, which by official estimates set at the 10% of the population.

-Raising awareness about paediatrics cancer in Kawempe Division schools.
+Raising awareness about paediatrics cancer in Kawempe Division Primary Schools.

 With the current wet season in Uganda, the capital city didn’t wait long to face another epidemical and as a result of heavy rains the Ministry of Health declared a cholera outbreak in Kampala.